Nesador95/Computational-Physics-Solutions/README.md

 I would like to thank [Dr. Ethan Deneault](https://www.ut.edu/directory/deneault-ethan) Associate Professor of Physics Department of Physics University of Tampa for mentoring, instructing, advising, and inspiring me as an undergraduate physics student; I would also like to thank him for introducing me to computational physics and computational modeling and for allowing me to be part of his research team as an undergraduate research fellow.

-I would like to thank [Brandon Shar](https://www.linkedin.com/in/brandonshar/) for advising and coaching me in advanced programming techniques as well as being a career mentor.
+I would like to thank [Brandon Shar](https://www.linkedin.com/in/brandonshar/) for advising and coaching me in advanced programming techniques as well as being a career mentor when I graduated and started looking for my first job.

 Finally, I would like to thank the author, [Dr. Mark Newman](http://www-personal.umich.edu/~mejn/) Distinguished University Professor of Physics Department of Physics and Center for the Study of Complex Systems University of Michigan, for writing this book; his work inspired me to build a career around computational physics.